ACE-RL: Adaptive Constraint-Enhanced Reward for Long-form Generation Reinforcement Learning: Abstract

 \section{Abstract}

-Large Language Models (LLMs) have demonstrated remarkable progress in long-context understanding, yet they face significant challenges in high-quality long-form generation.
-Existing studies primarily suffer from two limitations: (1) A heavy reliance on scarce, high-quality long-form response data for supervised fine-tuning (SFT) or for pairwise preference reward in reinforcement learning (RL).
-(2) Focus on coarse-grained quality optimization dimensions, such as relevance, coherence, and helpfulness, overlooking the fine-grained specifics inherent to diverse long-form generation scenarios.
-To address this issue, we propose a framework using \textbf{A}daptive \textbf{C}onstraint-\textbf{E}nhanced reward for long-form generation \textbf{R}einforcement \textbf{L}earning (ACE-RL).
-ACE-RL first automatically deconstructs each instruction into a set of fine-grained, adaptive constraint criteria by identifying its underlying intents and demands.
-Subsequently, we design a reward mechanism that quantifies the quality of long-form responses based on their satisfaction over corresponding constraints, converting subjective quality evaluation into constraint verification.
-Finally, we utilize reinforcement learning to guide models toward superior long-form generation capabilities.
-Experimental results demonstrate that our ACE-RL framework significantly outperforms existing SFT and RL baselines by 20.70\% and 7.32\% on WritingBench, and our top-performing model even surpasses proprietary systems like GPT-4o by 7.10\%, providing a more effective training paradigm for LLMs to generate high-quality content across diverse long-form generation scenarios. \footnote{Our code is available at \url{https://github.com/ZNLP/ACE-RL}}
+Long-form generation has become a critical and challenging application for Large Language Models (LLMs).
+Existing studies are limited by their reliance on scarce, high-quality long-form response data and their focus on coarse-grained, general-purpose metrics (e.g., coherence and helpfulness), overlooking the nuanced, scenario-specific requirements of real-world tasks.
+To address these limitations, we propose a framework utilizing \textbf{A}daptive \textbf{C}onstraint-\textbf{E}nhanced reward for long-form generation \textbf{R}einforcement \textbf{L}earning (ACE-RL).
+ACE-RL first decomposes each instruction into a set of fine-grained, adaptive constraint criteria spanning key dimensions of long-form generation tasks.
+Subsequently, we design a reward mechanism to quantify the response quality based on their satisfaction over corresponding constraints, converting subjective quality evaluation into constraint verification.
+Finally, we leverage reinforcement learning to optimize LLMs using these fine-grained signals.
+Experimental results show that ACE-RL significantly outperforms existing SFT and RL baselines by 18.63\% and 7.61\% on WritingBench, and our top-performing model even surpasses proprietary systems like GPT-4o by 8.76\%, providing a more effective training paradigm in long-form generation scenarios.